-Help MHLC Save the Fisher Boulevard Property and Expand Five Rivers!
+MHLC: Saving the Fisher Boulevard Property and Expanding Five Rivers!

 Photographs from the Fisher Boulevard property.
 Click for larger photos.

-Have you seen our new signs in Bethlehem and New Scotland?
+Did you seen our signs in Bethlehem and New Scotland?

-These cherry-red signs sit on the borders of the Fisher Boulevard property, a 35-acre parcel of undeveloped forests and fields.
+These cherry-red signs sat on the borders of the Fisher Boulevard property, a 35-acre parcel of undeveloped forests and fields.
 For over a decade, the fate of this land has been under the threat of development.
 The property, one of the few remaining open spaces in Slingerlands, has been proposed as the site of eight-lot housing developments, and at one time, even 35-40 houses were being considered.
-MHLC is poised to save this this unique property, recognized for its expanse of undeveloped land in an increasingly-developed area, and add it to the Five Rivers Environmental Education Center- but we need your help!
+With your help, MHLC has saved this unique property, recognized for its expanse of undeveloped land in an increasingly-developed area, and will add it to the Five Rivers Environmental Education Center.

-The Board of Directors of the Friends of Five Rivers group has generously donated $5,000 to the Mohawk Hudson Land Conservancy to put us a quarter of the way to our goal.
+In June, the Board of Directors of the Friends of Five Rivers group generously donated $5,000 to the Mohawk Hudson Land Conservancy to put us a quarter of the way to our goal.
 “The Friends of Five Rivers is happy to support this effort to save this open space.” states Joanne Macklin, Executive Director of the Friends of Five Rivers.
 “The project will provide the community with access to the Five River Environmental Education Center from Fisher Boulevard in the near future.”

-The Conservancy is relying on the support of neighbors like you to help add to this generous donation and make this effort a success.
-With the fleeting availability of open space in the surrounding area, the addition of the Fisher Boulevard property to the existing 450 acres of Five Rivers is one of the last opportunities to expand the Center beyond its current boundaries.
-MHLC and Five Rivers hope that their neighbors in Bethlehem, New Scotland, Slingerlands, and beyond will donate and help us take advantage of this rare opportunity to protect this land.
+We relied on the support of neighbors like you to help add to this generous donation and make this effort a success- and the community responded with overwhelming support!
+With the fleeting availability of open space in the surrounding area, the addition of the Fisher Boulevard property to the existing 450 acres of Five Rivers was one of the last opportunities to expand the Center beyond its current boundaries.
+MHLC and Five Rivers thank their neighbors in Bethlehem, New Scotland, Slingerlands, and for donating and helping us take advantage of this rare opportunity to protect this land.

 Land preservation is an ongoing responsibility, and with each property we protect, we dedicate our resources and time for years and years to come.
-We hope that you will consider donating to the Conservancy and help us to preserve this vital landscape.
+We hope that you will consider donating to the Conservancy and help us to preserve other landscapes like the Fisher Boulevard property.
 Our work, and the permanent protection of open spaces in the Capital Region, is only possible with the support of our community.
-Please consider making a donation today to protect the Fisher Boulevard property forever.
+Please consider making a donation today.

 Thank you for being a part of the movement to protect lands like the Fisher Boulevard property in New Scotland and Bethlehem!